Grand National fences & course

 Are the fences lower in the Grand National?

-The Grand National fences vary in height, with most in the region of 5 feet high.
+Grand National fences vary in height, with the majority being around 5ft high.
 The Chair is the highest fence, at 5 foot 2 inches, while the Water Jump is by far the lowest at just 2 foot 6 inches.

-At what fence did the horses fall in the Grand National?
+At which fence do most horses fall in the Grand National?

-Horses have been known to fall at all fences in the Grand National.
-Two of the trickier fences are The Chair, due to its height, and Becher’s Brook, due to its steep landing.
+Horses will fall at every fence during the Grand National.
+Two of the most challenging fences are The Chair, due to its height, and Becher’s Brook, due to its steep landing.

 Our Content